epics-containers/awusb/docs/how-to/server_setup.md

 For good results and a pre-created image file with all the software installed, we recommend a Raspberry Pi 5, see [Recommended Server Hardware](../reference/recommended_hardware.md).

+If you go with the recommended hardware, you can skip these instructions and instead go to the [Raspberry Pi Commissioning Guide](../tutorials/commissioning_raspi.md).

 ## Installing Prerequisites

 1. Install the usbip CLI: